Growth of the Old Swiss Confederacy: Internal crisis

-The Old Zürich War, which began as a dispute over the succession to the count of Toggenburg, was a more serious test of the unity of the Acht Orte.
+The Old Zürich War, which began as a dispute over the succession to the count of Toggenburg, was a more serious test of the unity of the Eight Cantons.
 Zürich did not accept the claims of Schwyz and Glarus, which were supported by the rest of the cantons, and in 1438 declared an embargo.
 The other members of the confederation expelled Zürich from the confederation in 1440 and declared war.
 In retaliation Zürich made a pact with the Habsburgs in 1442.
 The other cantons invaded the canton of Zürich and besieged the city, but were unable to capture it.
 By 1446, both sides were exhausted, and a preliminary peace was concluded.
 In 1450, the parties made a definitive peace and Zürich was admitted into the confederation again, but had to dissolve its alliance with the Habsburgs.
 The confederation had grown into a political alliance so close that it no longer tolerated separatist tendencies of its members.